PEDSnet/Data_Models_Public/PEDSnet/V2/docs/Pedsnet_CDM1_CDM2_diff.md

 ####[1.14 Visit Payer](Pedsnet_CDM_V2_OMOPV5_ETL_Conventions.md#114-visit_payer)
 - This table is new to the data model.
 - The visit payer table documents insurance information as it relates to a visit in visit_occurrence.
-For this reason the key of this table will be visit_occurrence_id and plan_id. **This table is CUSTOM to Pedsnet.**
+For this reason the key of this table will be visit_occurrence_id and plan_id.This table is CUSTOM to Pedsnet.
--
 - Please refer to the conventions document for specific instructions on guidance for field population.

  ####[Appendix] (Pedsnet_CDM_V2_OMOPV5_ETL_Conventions.md#a1-abms-specialty-category-to-omop-v5-specialty-mapping)